 Rehabilitation Psychology and Special Education

-Specific areas of research might include: Educational Leadership, Policy Development, Urban Education, Curriculum Development, Teacher Education, Multicultural Education, English as a Second Language, Bilingual Education, Math and Science Education, Human Development and Learning, Counseling Psychology, Educational Psychology, Special Education, Rehabilitation Psychology, Testing and Evaluation, and Art Education and Dance.
+Specific areas of research might include: Educational Leadership, Policy Development, Urban Education, Curriculum Development, Teacher Education, Multicultural Education, English as a Second Language, Bilingual Education, Math and Science Education, Human Development and Learning, Counseling Psychology, Educational Psychology, Special Education, Rehabilitation Psychology, Testing and Evaluation, and Art Education, Theatre and Drama and Dance.

-The SERP program is an eight-week summer program.
-During the eight-week session, starting starting June 13, 2016 to August 7, 2016, each SERP participant receives guidance from a faculty mentor on his/her chosen research topic, engages in weekly seminars and activities with other students and mentors, and prepares and presents a paper on their research topic at the end of the program.
+The SERP program is a ten-week summer program.
+During the ten-week session, from May 30, 2017 to August 5, 2017, each SERP participant receives guidance from a faculty mentor on his/her/their chosen research topic, engages in weekly seminars and activities with other students and mentors, and prepares and presents a paper on their research topic at the end of the program.
 Students submit their final paper and presentation to their faculty mentor and SERP staff.
-In addition, SERP covers participants' room and board and each particpant receives a stipend up to $3000.00.
+In addition, SERP covers participants' room and board and each participant receives a stipend up to $3000.00.
 For out-of-state participants, travel arrangements are also covered by SERP.
-The SERP participants live on campus, attend a cultural field trip, have access to University facilities such as libraries, computer labs, writing labs, and recreational facilities, as well as interact with other UW-Madison summer program students for various social and professional activities such as the Graduate Fair/Panel and Picnic.
+The SERP participants live on campus, attend a cultural field trip, have access to University facilities such as libraries, computer labs, writing labs, and recreational facilities, as well as interact with other UW-Madison summer research opportunity program students for various social and professional activities such as the Graduate Fair/Panel and Picnic.

 Deadline and Important Documents

-Along with your application, you will need to submit three written statements (each with 3900 character limit) and submit additional documents: a) Future Goals and Career Plans statement; b) Research Area(s) statement; c) Research Experience description; d) upload two signed letters of recommendations from faculty members whom you have had as instructors or research mentors, and an official transcript.
-After receiving completed applications and materials, faculty members matching the applicant’s research interests will review this information for admission to the program.
+Along with your application, you will need to submit three written statements (each with 3900 character limit) and submit additional documents: a) Future Goals and Career Plans statement; b) Research Area(s) statement; c) Research Experience description; d) upload two signed letters of recommendations from faculty members whom you have had as instructors or research mentors; and d) an official transcript.
+After receiving completed applications and materials, faculty members matching the applicant’s research interests will review this information for admission to the SERP program.
 Please note that it is the participant’s responsibility to furnish the Selection Committee with all the pertinent information that has been requested for acceptance to the SERP program.